Mlaiel/iacherie/docs/production/DEPLOYMENT_GUIDE.md

 ## 🎉 Conclusion

-The Ainflue platform is **100% complete and ready for production deployment**.
+The IA Chérie platform is **100% complete and ready for production deployment**.
 All critical components have been implemented and tested:

 - ✅ **Complete Frontend**: Modern React/Next.js interface
 - ✅ **Robust Backend**: FastAPI with all endpoints